earthwise01/SnowySMBU/README.md

 Step 2: Copy your legal dump of NSMBU to the "games" folder you created.

 Step 3: Rename your dump(the one in the games folder) to "Snowy SUPER MARIO BROS.
-U [ID]" with 'ID' being replaced with 'ARPP01' or 'ARPE01' depending on preference/region(#1 for PAL/EUR, #2 for NTSC).
+U [ARP*01]" with '*' being replaced with 'P' for PAL/EUR and 'E' for NTSC.

 Step 4: Look inside your "Snowy SUPER MARIO BROS.
-U [ID]" folder, you should see 'code', 'content' and 'meta' folders.
+U [ARP*01]" folder, you should see 'code', 'content' and 'meta' folders.

 Step 6: Copy the content folder located alongside this readme.txt over the content folder on your SD Card.